NaryaAI/narya-cli/README.md

 This command will install the dependencies and PNM SDK, create test/pnm directory, and setup remapping to use the PNM SDK.

-### `pnm build`

-Use the `pnm build` subcommand to build your project.

-It will compile your project and output the result to the build directory.
-You can use it for a quick test see if your project satisfies the compiler.

 ### `pnm test`

 Use the `pnm test` subcommand to run [PNM invariant and property tests](https://pwned-no-more.notion.site/Property-test-and-invariant-test-c6b80f6b6136408ba41247c0be561fe2) for your project.